aliyun/terraform-provider-alicloud/website/docs/r/db_instance.html.markdown

 The babelfish_config mapping supports the following:

-* `babelfish_enabled` - (Required) specifies whether to enable the Babelfish for the instance.
+* `babelfish_enabled` - (Required, ForceNew) specifies whether to enable the Babelfish for the instance.
 If you set this parameter to **true**, you enable Babelfish for the instance.
 If you leave this parameter empty, you disable Babelfish for the instance.
-* `migration_mode` - (Required) The migration mode of the instance.
+* `migration_mode` - (Required, ForceNew) The migration mode of the instance.
 Valid values: **single-db** and **multi-db**.
-* `master_username` - (Required) The name of the administrator account.
+* `master_username` - (Required, ForceNew) The name of the administrator account.
 The name can contain lowercase letters, digits, and underscores (_).
 It must start with a letter and end with a letter or digit.
 It can be up to 63 characters in length and cannot start with pg.
-* `master_user_password` - (Required) The password of the administrator account.
+* `master_user_password` - (Required, ForceNew) The password of the administrator account.
 The password must contain at least three of the following character types: uppercase letters, lowercase letters, digits, and special characters.
 It must be 8 to 32 characters in length.
 The password can contain any of the following characters:! @ # $ % ^ & * () _ + - =

 ### `serverless_config`